Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 For maximum effectiveness when reducing prices on Vinted:

-- Use the “Price Drop” feature: When you lower a price by at least 5%, Vinted notifies followers and people who’ve favorited your item
+• Use the “Price Drop” feature: When lowering a price by at least 5%, Vinted notifies followers and people who’ve favorited the item

 Many successful Vinted sellers find that starting with a slightly higher price and then making visible reductions generates more interest than starting with the lowest possible price.
-The notification system alerts potential buyers to these drops, often prompting action from those who were previously “watching” your items.
+The notification system alerts potential buyers to these drops, often prompting action from those who were previously “watching” the item.

 Comparison of User Base and Reach